dklevakin/ai-map/doc/index.md

 npm run build
 npm run preview # optional local preview of the production bundle
 ```
 The optimized assets are generated in `dist/` and can be hosted on any static platform.
+The post-build hook also refreshes
+`public/assets/app.js` and `public/assets/app.css`; commit these files so that hosts which mirror the repository without
+executing `npm run build` still deliver the compiled SPA.

 ## Navigating the Map
 1. The “AI Compass” node sits at the center; categories radiate to the left and right.
 Each node includes a service logo for easier recognition.